mizchi/kawa.js/README.md

 `Kawa.once` has same arguments but only once.

-All stream has `dispose` to dispose interal callback
+All streams have `dispose` to dispose internal callbacks and others.

 ```coffee
 s1 = new Kawa.Stream 0